data-capsule/dc-prototype/README.md

 ## Storage Schema

-I think they want key-value store interface, but a relational database design might better fit our needs.

 Initial plan: each datacapsule gets a separate set of tables.
+See [storage.proto](./protos/storage.proto).
 Each data capsule gets:

  - stored in a file/memory:
      - creator pub key
      - creator signature
      - writer pubkey
      - description
-     - latest block
+     - latest sequence number (mutable)
- - stored in a file?
-A bunch of binary data (essentially use it as a huge array)
- - datablocks table
+ - bindata:
      - hash (primary key)
+     - data
+ - recordblocks:
+     - hash (primary key)
      - hash of parent
-     - hash of next block
-     - index+length of data
+     - sequence number
  - treeblocks:
      - hash of children (primary key)
-     - hash of parent
+     - hash of parent (null until parent exists)
      - whether this treeblock is signed
      - hash of each child
  - sigblocks
      - hash of treeblock (primary key)
      - signature
+ - seqblocks:
+     - sequence number (primary key)
+     - hash of record

+Note that on every write,
+ - the bindata is appended to
+ - the index/length/hash is stored in memory.
+On every commit, the following things happen:
+ - datablocks table is appended to
+ - treeblocks table is appended to
+ - one append to sigblocks table
+ - one thing in datablocks table changes (it gets a new next)
+ - one thing in treeblocks table changes (it gets a new parent)
+ - latest block is updated
+ - any subscribers need to be notified